 Research

-Upon receiving the project brief, we recognized the complexity of translating a clinically validated, print-based nutrition tool into a mobile experience.
-To ensure we preserved its effectiveness while enhancing usability and engagement, we deconstructed the challenge into key research goals focused on understanding user behavior, evaluating the impact of moving from print to digital, and identifying opportunities to improve accessibility, accuracy, and actionability.
+To ensure we held true to the original tool, we deconstructed the challenge into key research goals that evaluated the impact of moving from print to digital format, and identified opportunities to improve accessibility, accuracy, and actionability.

 Research Goals